There’s no scientific evidence supporting the idea that CBD causes anxiety.

 But there's also a legal definition of ‘hemp' that's more concrete than ‘low THC, high CBD'.

-When it comes to CBD products, federally legal CBD products are hemp-derived products.
-Therefore, the maximum allowed THC percentage of federally legal, hemp-derived CBD products is also 0.3%.
+The only CBD products that are federally legal are hemp-derived products.
+So the maximum THC percentage of federally legal, hemp-derived CBD products is also 0.3%.

 However, it sometimes happens that CBD products contain more THC than the legally allowed 0.3%.
 This can happen when: